Clean Water Project- Padampur

 “I saw that a lot of the villagers had rashes and infections all over their bodies that could easily have been prevented by adequate hygiene.
 The soil is completely dry and dusty and the meagre crops the villagers try to grow were dying from lack of water.
 Many of the children that we had weighed in December 2011 had lost 1-2 kilograms- a substantial amount for children already suffering from malnutrition.”

-Thanks to generous donations during 2012 a 65 meter deep well with an electrical pump has now been constructed in Jutpani.
-By digging down to this depth there will be enough water for the villagers to drink and wash all year round.
+Thanks to generous donations during 2012 a 65-meter-deep well with an electrical pump was constructed in Padampur.
+At this depth there is enough water for the villagers to drink and wash all year round.

-The well also provides enough water for an irrigation system in the village, providing Jutpani residents with the opportunity to engage in agricultural production for the first time.
+The well also provides enough water for an irrigation system in the village, which provided Padampur residents with the opportunity to engage in agricultural production for the first time.